 For students in AP classes, I also work with them to analyze and successfully write about the topics they will face on the DBQ and standard essay questions on the AP test.

-Writing lots of college essays can be a challenging, sometimes even overwhelming, task.
-I work with high school seniors to write successful college application essays for individual colleges, the Common Application, and specialized and joint programs such as the BS/MD.
+Writing college essays can be a challenging and time-consuming task.
+I work with high school seniors to write successful college application essays for individual colleges, the Common Application, and dual degree programs such as the BS/MD.
 As an experienced English and writing tutor, I help students write in their own voice in a clear and coherent style.
-Topic selection is important: I talk with students and then push them to choose subjects and stories that will enable them to convey passion, pride, and humility about their interests.
-To ensure that final drafts are literate and free from grammar and punctuation mistakes, I review, critique, and copyedit drafts.
-Equally important, I also monitor students’ progress to be sure that they finish the job with quality essays in the required time frames, including for early notification and decision.
+Topic selection is important: I talk with students about their interests and activities, then push them to choose subjects and stories that will convey passion, pride, and humility about themselves.
+Tone is also important: As students write their essays, I work with them to be sensitive to the values and perspectives that guide college admissions officers.
+To ensure that final drafts are literate and free from grammar and punctuation mistakes, I review, critique, copy edit, and proofread drafts.
+Equally important, I also monitor students’ progress to be sure that they finish the job with quality essays in the required time frames, including for early notification, early decision, and scholarship deadlines.

+Identifying potential "best-fit" colleges for students to consider, visit, and eventually apply to often constitutes the most critical part of college counseling.
 Having been an undergraduate student at UCLA, a graduate student at Northwestern University, and a teacher at Vassar College (as well as Chicago-area universities), I know the strengths and weaknesses of large public universities, mid-size private universities, and liberal arts colleges.
-I also directed college and university programs for the American Bar Association, where I visited more than 50 colleges, evaluated undergraduate curricula, and consulted with college administrators and faculty.
-Drawing upon these experiences, I provide students and their families with information and perspective on a wide variety of colleges, including merit aid opportunities to help pay for college.
+Through my work as Director of College and University Programs for the American Bar Association, I know faculty and curricular programs at many universities and liberal arts colleges.
+Drawing upon these experiences, I provide students and their families with an informed perspective on a wide variety of colleges, including merit aid opportunities to help pay for college.

 Students applying to medical school, dental school, and other graduate and professional schools also reach out for help.
-Here, I work with (somewhat) older students to write compelling personal statements and supplemental essays about their academic achievements, jobs, shadowing, service work, and personal interests.
+Here, I work with older students to write compelling personal statements and supplemental essays about their academic achievements, jobs, shadowing, research, volunteer work, and personal interests.
 I also prep these students for their critical on-campus visits and interviews.
-We do mock interviews that stress the value of presenting oneself in a confident and knowledgeable tone.
+We do mock interviews that practice--and build in students--the skills to present themselves in a confident, poised, and knowledgeable tone.
 As students navigate the complicated and lengthy process of securing a seat in their entering class, I continue to offer advice and support.

 I am the author of articles and essays on the criminal courts and criminal justice system, published in peer-reviewed academic journals such as Law & Society Review.
 Among the topics I have addressed are plea bargaining, sentencing, and the politics of court delay-reduction programs.
 I have also taught courses on criminal justice at the IIT Chicago Kent College of Law.